 You've published content.
 You've done "SEO."
 But something's wrong.

-Here's the problem: most websites are bleeding rankings because of issues nobody's looking for.
+Here's the problem: most websites bleed rankings because of issues nobody's looking for.
 Broken links.
 Slow pages.
 Duplicate content.
 Thin pages that should've been consolidated years ago.
 Backlinks that disappeared when a referring site died.

 An SEO audit finds these problems.
 It's the difference between guessing why you're not ranking and actually knowing.

-Search engines are constantly updating how they evaluate websites.
-Google's algorithm changes thousands of times per year.
+Search engines change how they evaluate websites constantly.
+Google's algorithm updates thousands of times per year.
 What worked last quarter might be hurting you now.

 A proper SEO audit does three things:

-- Evaluates your backlink profile to spot toxic links and find link-building opportunities
+Evaluates your backlink profile to spot toxic links and find opportunities

 Sites that run regular audits see up to 61% more organic traffic compared to sites that don't.
-That's not a small edge.
+That number surprised me too.

 How often should you audit?
 Every 3-6 months.
 Or after any major algorithm update.
-Or whenever your traffic drops significantly.
+Or whenever your traffic drops and you don't know why.

 Technical SEO is the foundation.
 If your site can't be crawled and indexed properly, nothing else matters.